kriasoft/react-starter-kit/README.md

 The app will become available at [http://localhost:3000](http://localhost:3000/).

-**IMPORTANT**: Ensure that VSCode is using the workspace versions of TypeScript and ESLint.
+**IMPORTANT**: Ensure that VSCode is using the workspace [version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-newer-typescript-versions) and ESLint.

 ![](https://files.tarkus.me/typescript-workspace.png)